Sarah Buxton (album)

-Sarah Buxton is the debut album by American country singer-songwriter Sarah Buxton.
-It was released on February 23, 2010 via Lyric Street Records.
+Sarah Buxton is the debut studio album by American country music artist of the same name.
+It was released on February 23, 2010 by Lyric Street Records.
 The album's only single, "Outside My Window," was released in June 2009 and was a Top 25 hit on the U.S. Billboard Hot Country Songs chart, reaching a peak of number 23 in March 2010.
 The album also includes Buxton's previous three singles that were released on her extended-play, Almost My Record.
 As of April 2010, the album has sold nearly 30,000 copies.